At a Glance

 ✨Showcase Your Expertise

-Be prepared to discuss your experience in private client tax in detail.
+Be prepared to discuss your knowledge of private client tax in detail.
 Highlight specific cases where you've successfully navigated complex tax issues, especially for non-UK domiciled individuals or private equity executives.

 ✨Ask Insightful Questions

-Come equipped with thoughtful questions about the firm’s approach to private client tax and their mentorship opportunities.
-This shows your genuine interest in the role and helps you assess if the company culture aligns with your values.
+Prepare thoughtful questions about the firm’s approach to private client tax and their expectations for the role.
+This shows your genuine interest in the position and helps you assess if the firm is the right fit for you.